Deep Graph Anomaly Detection: A Survey and New Perspectives: Graph Anomaly Measures

 Community adherence-based GAD \cite{zhou2022unseen, yu2018netwalk} aims to identify the anomalies based on the adherence of instances to graph communities.
 The key intuition is that anomalies are not well-distributed and exhibit weak adherence to the communities, whereas normal graph instances typically have strong adherence to at least one community.

 \textbf{Assumption.} Normal instances adhere to at least one community, whereas anomalies are unfit to any community.

-This community adherence-based method first leverages a mapping function to learn the representation of graph instances.
-A clustering or community discovery method is then applied to group the graph instances.
+This type of methods first leverages a mapping function to learn the representation of instances.
+A clustering or community discovery method is then applied to group the graph instances, as shown in Fig. \ref{fig:part4} (b), where the instances are grouped into three distinct clusters.
 Since anomalies generally exhibit significantly weaker community adherence, the anomaly score can be defined by the minimum distance to the centers of the communities.

 where $p$ is the number of communities, $c_j$ is the center of community $\mathcal{C}_j$, and $\bf{W}^*$ is the optimal parameters of the mapping function.